-Driver killed in crash with loaded JCPS bus has been identified
+‘All of a sudden I blacked out’: JCPS student survives deadly bus crash

 LOUISVILLE, Ky.
-(WAVE) - The driver of an SUV involved in a crash with a Jefferson County Public Schools bus died from injuries she suffered in the crash.
+(WAVE) - The driver of an SUV involved in a crash with a Jefferson County Public Schools bus died from her injuries.

+Around 1:30 p.m., the coroner’s office identified the woman as 32-year-old Shan’l Autumn Newberry.

 The crash happened around 6:45 a.m. at Ballardsville Road and Hickory Forest Drive.